-- 5.9.
+5.9.
 The health, safety, welfare and convenience of our customers are paramount whether dealing with applications, dangerous structures, demolitions or unauthorised works.
-The service has been proven to provide excellent value for money and an action plan is being developed to enhance liaison with the supporting services i.e. Development Management, Environmental Health and Private Sector Housing from all three councils. - 5.10.
-Since its inception the consultancy has been steadily growing to encompass services to both external and internal customers.
-With the advent of the Localism Act the Partnership will be exploring further avenues to generate additional income.
+The service has been proven to provide excellent value for money and an action plan is being developed to enhance liaison with the supporting services i.e. Development Management, Environmental Health and Private Sector Housing from all three councils.